harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- For example, `foo(bar());`.

 ### Unreferenced parameters
-- When a parameter is not used inside the function body, compiler sends out a warning that says **unreferenced parameter**.
+- When a parameter is not used inside the function body, compiler sends out a warning that says <mark class="hltr-trippy">unreferenced parameter</mark>.
 - In cases where a function parameter needs to exist but is not used in the function body, the name of the function parameter can be omitted (bypasses the warning).
-	- A parameter without a name is called an **unnamed parameter**.
+	- A parameter without a name is called an <mark class="hltr-trippy">unnamed parameter</mark>.
 	- It's recommended to use a comment to indicate what the name would've been.
 	- For example, `void doSomething(int /*count*/);`

 ## Intro to local scope

 ### Local variables
-- Variables defined inside a function are called **local variables**.
+- Variables defined inside a function are called <mark class="hltr-trippy">local variables</mark>.
 - Function parameters are created and initialized when the function is entered, and variables within the function body are created and initialized at the point of definition.
 	- Local variables are destroyed in the opposite order of creation.
-- An object's **lifetime** is defined to be the time between its creation and destruction.
+- An object's <mark class="hltr-trippy">lifetime</mark> is defined to be the time between its creation and destruction.
 	- Note that variable creation/destruction happen during runtime, not at compile time.
 Therefore, lifetime is a runtime property.
 - In most cases, the destroyed object becomes invalid, and any further use of the object will result in undefined behavior.
 	- At some point after destruction, the memory used by the object will be freed up.

 ### Local scope
 - An identifier's scope determines where the identifier can be seen and used within the source code.
-- When an identifier can be seen and used, we say it is **in scope**.
+- When an identifier can be seen and used, we say it is <mark class="hltr-trippy">in scope</mark>.
-	- When an identifier cannot be seen nor used, we say it is **out of scope**.
+	- When an identifier cannot be seen nor used, we say it is <mark class="hltr-trippy">out of scope</mark>.
 - Scope is a compile-time property, and trying to use an identifier outside its scope will result in a compile error.
 - Local variables defined in one function are not in scope in other functions.